 - act as an expert, not an advocate

 - comply with professional standards in their valuation.

 Valuation fees that you reasonably incur will be refunded as part of your compensation.

 For a list of qualified valuers, contact professional membership associations such as:

-The valuer’s report will:
+The valuer’s report and issues response will:

-- show what they have considered
+- show what the valuer has considered

 - explain how the compensation was determined

-Senior valuers will then do quality assurance on the Valuer General’s behalf.
+Senior valuers will do quality assurance on the Valuer General’s behalf.
 They will review the valuation report and check all aspects of the determination, including the valuer’s assessment of the land’s market value and supporting sales evidence.